-The REU summer research program focuses on interdisciplinary projects in biological, green, and materials chemistry.
+The REU summer research program focuses on interdisciplinary projects in biological, materials, and sustainable chemistry.
 In our program, students become full members of a research group, carrying out fundamental research on topics that span the chemical sciences.

 Students interested in nuclear chemistry might be better suited to the Cyclotron Institute REU Program.